redwoodjs/redwood/docs/docs/realtime.md

 ## Subscriptions

-RedwoodJS has a first-class developer experience for GraphQL subscriptions.
+Redwood has a first-class developer experience for GraphQL subscriptions.

 #### Subscribe to Events